-- 1. The calendar for the fall and spring elections shall be confirmed by the Student Assembly in the semester prior to the election.
-The calendar should be submitted to the Office of Assemblies and the Student Assembly before the end of classes of the preceding spring semester for fall elections, and before the end of classes of the preceding fall semester for spring elections, by the Director of Elections. - 2.
+- 1. The Director of Elections, in consultation with the Office of the Assemblies, will draft the elections calendar prior to the semester of the elections, and will be approved by the Elections Committee at a meeting in the prior semester - 2.
 Consideration shall be given to any religious holidays that may fall during the election period, guaranteeing that the right to free religious observance is afforded to all potential candidates.